-In this session, we will address the various issues faced by our members and locals when it comes to navigating physical and mental disabilities, including strategies for member rights advocates to use in assisting members with disabilities, how members request accommodations, the Long-Term Disability (LTD) application process, disability benefits through the pension programs and other related issues.
+In this session, we will address the various issues faced by our members and locals when it comes to navigating physical and mental disabilities, including invisible illnesses.
+Participants will learn about members' rights to reasonable accommodations under the Americans with Disabilities Act and Minnesota Human Rights Act, the interactive process, and other supports, such as paid and unpaid leaves of absence as well as disability benefits provided under a union contract or educator pension program.